Aurora, Illinois: History

 As the city grew, it attracted numerous factories and jobs.
 In 1849, after failing to attract the Galena and Chicago Union Railroad building west from Chicago, the Aurora Branch Railroad was chartered to build a connection from Aurora to the G&CU at a place called Turner Junction, now West Chicago.
 Additional lines were built, including a direct line to Chicago, and in 1855 the company was reorganized into the Chicago, Burlington and Quincy Railroad.
 The CB&Q located its roundhouse and locomotive shop in Aurora, becoming the town's largest employer until the 1960s.
 Restructuring in the railroad industry resulted in a loss of jobs as passenger traffic dropped and the number of railroads decreased.
 The Burlington Railroad ran regularly scheduled passenger trains to Chicago.
 Other railroads built lines to Aurora, including the Chicago & Northwestern Railway to Geneva, the Elgin, Joliet and Eastern Railway to Joliet, Chicago, Milwaukee & Gary to Rockford, and the interurbans Chicago Aurora and Elgin Railroad, Aurora, Elgin and Fox River Electric Company, Chicago, Aurora and DeKalb Railroad, and Aurora, Plainfield and Joliet Railroad.
-With the exception of the EJ&E main line on the east side of the city, all lines other than the former Burlington lines have been abandoned.
+With the exception of the EJ&E main line on the east side of the city and the former Burlington lines, all lines have been abandoned.